Behaviour and Attitudes - Ready Respectful Safe

 After-School Restorative Meetings

-To ensure that all students are ready to return to their classroom following a lesson removal, we will now be asking students to attend compulsory after-school restorative meetings with their teacher.
-These will take place for approximately 15 minutes on either a Wednesday or a Friday.
-If a student is required to attend, they will be notified whilst they are being removed from their lesson and parents/carers will be notified by text message.
+To ensure that all students are ready to return to their classroom following a lesson removal or understand how their behaviour needs to change at brunch/lunch, we ask students to attend compulsory after-school restorative meetings with their teacher.
+These will take place for approximately 15 minutes on either a Tuesday or a Friday.
+If a student is required to attend, they will be notified whilst they are being removed from their lesson or when being talked to during brunch/lunch and parents/carers will be notified by text message.

-Students will report to the Main Hall (this room may change during times of exams) where they will be supervised by School Leaders.
-Students will wait in silence to be collected by the member of staff whose lesson they disrupted.
+Students will report to the Lecture Theatre where they will be supervised by School Leaders.
+Students will wait in silence to be collected by the member of staff whose lesson they disrupted or who noticed their behaviour at brunch/lunch.
 The member of staff will talk with the student, supported by a School Leader if necessary, to ensure the student understands the importance of their choices.
-In order to ensure a positive learning environment in all classrooms, we require parents/carers’ full support in getting their children to attend these important meetings.
+In order to ensure a positive learning environment in the school as a whole, we require parents/carers’ full support in getting their children to attend these important meetings.

 If a student has been asked to attend an after-school restorative meeting and chooses not to attend, the following will happen: